 Although the presence of the plague has been noted throughout human history, there have been three major epidemics that have been particularly devastating to the human population.
 The first epidemic, which was the Justinian Plague, began in the middle of the 6th century in the Byzantine Empire.
 Over a 200-year period, it is thought that nearly 25 million people died of the plague.

 The second epidemic, which is referred to as the Great Plague or the Black Death, occurred during the 14th century.
 The Great Plague began in China and traveled by established trade routes throughout Asia and Europe, ultimately killing millions of people and wiping out 60% of the population of Europe.

 The third plague, which is also known as the Modern Plague, began in China in the late 19th century and eventually killed 10 million worldwide.
-Rat-infested shipping containers and merchant ships, along with rat fleas, are considered to be likely reasons for the spread of plague.
-Today, outbreaks of plague still exist in parts of Asia, Africa, and western regions of the United States, which can be treated with antibiotics.
+Rat-infested shipping containers and merchant ships, along with rat fleas, are considered to be likely reasons for the spread of the plague.
+Today, outbreaks of the plague still occur in parts of Asia, Africa, and western regions of the United States, which can be treated with antibiotics.

 Shortly after, the pasteurization of dairy products to increase public safety became more common in developing countries.
-The United States instituted mandatory pasteurization of milk for public consumption in the 1930’s, an effort spearheaded by Dr. Alice Catherine Evans from the U.S. Department of Agriculture.
+In fact, the United States instituted mandatory pasteurization of milk for public consumption in the 1930s, which was an effort spearheaded by Dr. Alice Catherine Evans from the U.S. Department of Agriculture.
 In 1943, Dr. G. S. Wilson of the London School of Hygiene and Tropical Medicine declared that pasteurization of milk is the only immediate solution for supplying safe milk to the British public.
-In the 1950s, British government entities instituted a compulsory TB eradication plan that focused on cattle testing and herd management, and pasteurization of commercially sold milk soon followed.
+In the 1950s, the British government entities instituted a compulsory TB eradication plan that focused on cattle testing and herd management, and pasteurization of commercially sold milk soon followed.